DangerDrome/NeverEverLand/v007/README.md

 - **Asset Thumbnails**: Isometric preview rendering for all assets
 - **Asset Creation**: Use `/createAssets.html` to generate new voxel assets
 - **Asset Storage**: Assets stored as .vox files in `/public/assets/{type}/`
+- **Drag & Drop**: Drag .vox files onto the viewport to import them
+- **Asset Editing**: Edit placed assets and save back to the asset library

 ### File Operations
 - **Import VOX**: Load MagicaVoxel .vox files